Summer Solstice 2012

 As you’ll see in this Seasonal Wisdom post, the summer solstice was considered “midsummer” on many traditional calendars in the past.
 Not the beginning of summer, as it is now.
 Just ask William Shakespeare, who wrote A Midsummer Night’s Dream.

-Even today, parts of Sweden, Austria and Germany still celebrate midsummer festivals around this time.
+Even today, parts of Sweden, Austria and Germany still celebrate midsummer festivals around the summer solstice.
 Vintage greeting card of woman in meadow, courtesy of Curtis4x5 on Flickr.

 Learn more from Seasonal Wisdom about why the summer solstice was considered such a frightening time of year, and how people used flowers and plants to protect the home.
 Vintage photo of early-20th century little girls, courtesy of chicks57 on Flickr.

 Have Fun!
-However you decide to celebrate the longest day of the year in 2012, take a moment to pay tribute to Mother Nature.
+However you decide to celebrate the longest day of the year, take a moment to pay tribute to Mother Nature.
 Have a picnic lunch outside in the park.
 Buy yourself some flowers.
 Or pick a bouquet from your own garden.
 Chase lightning bugs in the meadow.
 Or, prepare a feast for friends with garden-grown or farm-fresh foods.

 No matter where you are, Seasonal Wisdom wishes you a wonderful summer this year.
 How do you intend to celebrate this day?